Honda VF and VFR: History

 In 1969 Honda revealed the CB750 superbike, establishing the template for the Universal Japanese Motorcycle with a range of transverse inline-fours.
 Relishing technological innovation, Honda unexpectedly moved on to adopt the V4 ("VF") configuration.
 However, some of the early VF models suffered mechanical problems, mainly as a result of poor quality camshafts (the "chocolate cams").
-Honda, alarmed that they were losing their hard-won reputation for reliability, moved to introduce the VFR750 motorcycles featuring gear-driven ohc cams and a very high build quality.
+Honda, alarmed that they were losing their hard-won reputation for reliability, moved to introduce the VFR750 motorcycles featuring gear-driven over head cams and a very high build quality.
 The first three or four iterations of VFR motorcycles re-established Honda's reputation for quality, and the motorcycles received almost universal praise from journalists and riders alike.

 The VFR was originally a 750 cc, but became an 800 cc in due course.
 New models featured technological innovation, such as a single-sided swingarm, linked braking, ABS, and VTEC.
 The VFR1200 became the first motorcycle to feature a dual-clutch transmission.
 Not all of these innovations proved popular with riders, who often preferred the simple robustness of the earlier models.

 Honda also developed a limited edition VFR, the Honda RC30, as a homologation racing platform.
 This motorcycle achieved some racing success, but the introduction of very light inline-four motorcycles by competing firms led Honda to downgrade its racing plans.

 Honda's VF model lineup had engine capacities ranging from 400 cc to 1,000 cc.
 Another Honda, the shaft-driven ST1100 also featured a V4 engine, but this touring motorcycle does not form part of the VF series.